jilliangmeehan/viatrix/content/notes/characters/parsifal.md

 > [!NOTE]
 > **important to note:** genshin *loves* wagner. they are obsessed with this guy.
->
-> anyway, here's a few fun facts:
-> - apparently parsifal was the last opera he ever wrote
-> - wagner, probably more than anyone, is known for having a lot of leitmotifs in his work (similar to the genshin ost lol!)

 ### percival
 the original percival was one of the knights of the round table in arthurian legend, and was the hero in the quest for the holy grail (before later being replaced by galahad).